SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 #### How it works

 - Product Backlog Items (PBIs) are reported as **issues**
-- Points and meta data are assigned to PBIs as **labels**
+- Points and metadata are assigned to PBIs as **labels**
 - **milestones** are used to group issues in Sprints

 #### 1. Create issues as Product Backlog Items

-To create a new backlog item, it is best practice to configure GitHub issue templates for your repository
+To create a new backlog item, it is best practice to configure GitHub issue templates for your repository.

-Issue templates configuration guide can be found at [Configuring issue templates for your repository](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)
+A guide for issue template configuration can be found at [Configuring issue templates for your repository](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)

-Assign the issue the right labels and/or assign it to a Sprint (milestone).
+Make sure you assign suitable labels to the issue.
+Later on during the [Sprint Forecast meeting](https://www.ssw.com.au/rules/do-you-create-a-sprint-forecast-aka-the-functionality-that-will-be-developed-during-the-sprint), the issue should be prioritized and added to a Sprint (milestone) if appropriate.

 Issues allow you to have a conversation about the item and even allow you to create task lists inside the issue using [GitHub's markdown](https://guides.github.com/features/mastering-markdown/).